 Are you insured?

-Please remember that you’re responsible for replacing your home contents and belongings, so it’s a good idea to consider what a home contents insurance policy would cover you for in order to help you make an informed decision on whether you need one.
+Please remember that you’re responsible for replacing your home contents and belongings if they are damaged by a storm or flooding, so it’s a good idea to consider a home contents insurance policy.

 Let us know